mademoixcel/Customer-Profiling-Analysis/README.md

 3. On average, individuals without children tend to spend more than those who do have children.

-4. Old people spend more on gold products compared to other age groups
+4. On average, old people spend more on gold products compared to other age groups

 5. August, May, October, and March produced more new customers than any other month.